Faculty Advisor Resources

 - Help students clarify their values and goals.

 - Provide accurate information about educational options, requirements, policies, and procedures.

 - Plan an educational program consistent with a student’s interests and abilities.

 - Assist students in the continual monitoring and evaluation of their educational progress.

 - Integrate the many resources of the institution and/or in the community to meet the student’s educational and personal needs.

 - Prepare students to transition to faculty advisors in their academic programs.

 Which students are assigned to Student Service Advisors for Case Management?

-All students who are new (freshmen and transfers) to Trocaire College each semester (excluding BSN, ECHO, and DMS students), and those who are readmitted after being away from the college for more than one year.
+Most students who are new (freshmen and transfers) to Trocaire College each semester (excluding BSN, HCM, ECHO, and DMS students), and those who are readmitted after being away from the college for more than one year.
 These students receive comprehensive case management and academic advisement from their assigned Student Service Advisor for two semesters before being reassigned to a faculty advisor in year two.
 Students who are completing 1-year certificate programs will be reassigned to a faculty advisor after the completion of their first semester.